A 23-day transpacific journey

 There were a few other requirements for this particular cruise because it was one of the first cruise ships back to Hawaii, the first to Figi, and also the first Carnival cruise to sail into Sydney since our friend Covid-19 had put a stop to transpacific cruising two and a half years ago.

-About 20 days before the cruise began, we received notification by email about the special protocol requirements all guests would have.
+About 20 days before the cruise began, we received an email notification about the special protocol requirements all guests would have.
+Vaccine protocols were in place at the time of this cruise.

 a 23-day transpacific journey